jsakal/Producer-Consumer/README.md

 Code uploaded in the form of 'producer.cpp' for producer and 'consumer.cpp' for consumer.

+Written in the terminal of Linux Ubuntu 20.04.3
+GNOME Version 3.36.8

 Code most likely doesn't work, as I got confused on shared memory and semaphores.
 I do not know enough about them and looking them up confused me.
 The attached